CEE GRADUATE ADMISSIONS

 If you are a continuing student, your application for admission into the doctoral program must be filed in the Academic Affairs Office by the end of the second week of classes in the semester you plan to complete your master's degree.

 Transfer to the doctoral program from the master's program is not automatic.
-If you are a master's level student planning to continue for the doctorate, it is essential that you have a superior grade point average (exceeding 3.5) in the basic courses.
+If you are a master's level student planning to continue for the doctorate, it is essential that you have a superior grade point average (3.5 and above) in the basic courses.
 However, a grade point average exceeding 3.5 does not automatically ensure admission.
-Decisions are based on an overall evaluation of the academic record.
+Decisions are based on an overall evaluation of the academic record and on faculty support.

 Professional Degree Supplemental Tuition

 Starting with the 2017-18 academic year, the Civil and Environmental Engineering Department is instituting Professional Degree Supplemental Tuition as part of the MS degree.
-On a per semester basis, this will add $3000 for California residents and $4500 for non-residents to the cost of attending.
+On a per semester basis, this will add approximately $3548 for California residents and $6915 for non-residents to the cost of attending.

 The revenues from this program will be used for targeted financial aid, to expand our MS curricular offerings, to increase the level of instructional service in MS courses through investment in teaching assistants (Graduate Student Instructors, or GSIs), to provide career planning, networking and other professional services, and to invest in space and facilities improvements.